moveread/vite-capacitor-template/README.md

     If it fails, you can try `just restart` and then retry.
 Good luck! ;)

-8. Run `just android`, which will:
+8. Run `just init`, which will:
+   1. Build the app
-   1. Connect to the phone
+   2. Connect to the phone
-   2. Build the android app
+   3. Build the android app
-   3. Install the app on your phone (you'll be prompted to accept it)
+   4. Install the app on your phone (you'll be prompted to accept it)
-   4. Run the app
+   5. Run the app
-   5. Start `yarn --dev host`
+   6. Start `yarn --dev host`

 At this point, you can try making changes to your app.
 They should be quickly visible from you phone!

+### Notes

+- Reading the [CapacitorJS docs](https://capacitorjs.com/docs/getting-started) would do you no harm.
+Short and sweet and help you understand all of this
+- **If you change settings, run** after `just init`, run `npx cap sync` before proceeding
+- To start when already set up:
+    ```bash
+    just android
+    ```

 ## Vite README
 ### React + TypeScript + Vite